Banner Photo Summer 2026

 Deaf Studies Program

 The Bachelor of Arts in Deaf Studies at SUNY New Paltz is designed to broaden students’ knowledge and understanding of deafness, Deaf Culture, and Deaf communities past and present; build competency in American Sign Language; facilitate effective, culturally sensitive communication with people who are Deaf and hard of hearing (DHH); and encourage positive interactions in social and professional settings.
 Students will learn about the discrimination and civil-rights challenges that DHH individuals have faced throughout history and explore ways to foster acceptance, accessibility, and inclusion for the DHH community.
+Interested first-year students can sign up for a special interest group for Exploring Deaf Studies & Communication Disorders by visiting with their adviser.

 What can I do with this major?